Rental assistance in Anoka County

-Several agencies provide rental assistance to Anoka County families that are in a crisis.
-Most of the aid is targeted at special groups, such as senior citizens or veterans, with some funds for the disabled as well.
-However, exceptions can always be made, and the leading non-profits to call for help with paying rent or for eviction prevention services are below.
+Several agencies provide rental assistance to Anoka County families and Blaine area tenants that are in a crisis.
+Most of the financial aid for housing is targeted at special groups, such as senior citizens, single mothers or veterans, with some funds for the disabled as well.
+However, exceptions can always be made.
+The leading charities, churches or government agencies to call for help with paying rent, a deposit or for eviction prevention services are below.

 The money used to fund these programs can come from government grants or some of the agencies raise money from the community.
-Any assistance for paying rent or a portion of a deposit will come with conditions, such as the tenant needs to participate in case management.
-In addition, there are other temporary housing solutions as well as shelters in Anoka County for residents.
+Any assistance for paying rent or a portion of a security deposit will come with conditions, such as the tenant needs to participate in case management.
+In addition, there are other temporary housing solutions, HUD section 8 vouchers as well as homeless shelters in Anoka County for residents.

-It is recommended to call an organization for rent help before an eviction notice has been sent.
+It is recommended to call an organization for rent help (or even grants to pay utilities) before an eviction notice has been sent.
 If one of these organizations can't meet the request, they will offer referrals or other support.

 Anoka County branch of Minnesota Housing Finance Agency can be reached at (651) 296-7608.
 The government agency operates statewide as well.
 Grants for energy costs, rent, and more is available.
 Or apply for section 8.
 Clients can be seniors or disabled as well.

+Anoka County Housing Help Desk is a free service.
 The call center can provide linkage to numerous resources.
-Whether it is winter shelter or one time help for rent or other moving costs, such as a security deposit, there are charities that can help.
+Whether it is winter shelter or one time help for rent or other moving costs, such as a security deposit, there are charities or government social services that can help.
 All of the information on housing programs is free.
+Call 763-324-1490.